risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep.rst

 service
    dynamically access a group of replicated pods

-   service has one consisten IP address and port, whereas pods can be created, destroyed frequently and changing IP addresses
+   each service has one consistent IP address and port pair whereas pods can be created, destroyed frequently and changing IP addresses

+   service IP address is virtual - not associated with physical NIC

    if an old pod failes, gets destroyed, the service decides how to route traffic to a new pod